dusking/medium/articles/article_5_word_difficulty_ml.md

-# Estimating Word Difficulty In English Using Machine Learning (ML) - a practical python guid
+# Estimating Word Difficulty In English Using Machine Learning (ML) - a practical python guide

 ## Introduction